james-roscoe/XhibitApp/README.md

 Visit the live site at http://www.xhibitapp.com/

+**_ _Please note: As of February 2025, management of the live XhibitApp website was passed over to the [Xerte Project](http://www.xerte.org.uk).
+Therefore the code on this repository does not necessarily reflect the current live version of XhibitApp going forwards.
+Please contact the Xerte Project with any queries.
+Thank you._ _**

 ## What is XhibitApp?

 XhibitApp is a supporting project for [Xerte](http://www.xerte.org.uk), the free, open source e-learning content creation tool.